samuelgjekic/SamiCustomGPT/README.md

 ## Changelog
 ```
+1.0.4: Enhanced the Chatbox design, now animated avatar, needs to be clicked to
+show the chat.

-2024-05-11: Added support for session based conversation memory.
+1.0.3: Added support for session based conversation memory.
 Which means
 the ai will now remember the conversation untill session is closed.

-2024-05-05: Added support for storing the chatbot as json
+1.0.2: Added support for storing the chatbot as json
 ```